 The Makings Of A Great Smoothie

-Spinach: fresh definitely mixes up better than frozen and it’s best if you mix any greens with your liquid first and then add the rest of the ingredients.
+Fresh Produce: Fresh definitely mixes up better than frozen and it’s best if you mix any greens with your liquid first and then add the rest of the ingredients.
+I usually mix the leafy greens fresh and use frozen fruits like berries.
+It works great!

-Chia Seeds: soak for 10 to 15 minutes in 3 to 4 tablespoons of water before adding to your smoothie.
+Chia Seeds: Soak for 10 to 15 minutes in 3 to 4 tablespoons of water before adding to your smoothie.
 This makes them gelatinous and they will mix better.
+You can also add flax seeds, collagen, or nuts.
+My kids love smoothies with walnuts.

 For more information, please also see How To Make Green Smoothies for kids Tutorial.